Anointing: Christianity

 Anointing was particularly important among the Gnostics.
 Many early apocryphal and Gnostic texts state that John the Baptist's baptism by water was incomplete and that anointment with oil is a necessary part of the baptismal process.
 The Gospel of Philip claims that chrism is superior to baptism, for it is from the word "chrism" that we have been called "Christians", certainly not from the word "baptism".
 And it is from the "chrism" that the "Christ" has his name.
 For the Father anointed the Son, and the Son anointed the apostles, and the apostles anointed us.
 He who has been anointed possesses everything.
 He possesses the Resurrection, the Light, the Cross, the Holy Spirit.
 The Father gave him this in the bridal chamber; he merely accepted the gift.
 The Father was in the Son and the Son in the Father.
 This is the Kingdom of Heaven.
 In the Acts of Thomas, the anointing is the beginning of the baptismal ritual and essential to becoming a Christian, as it says God knows his own children by his seal and that the seal is received through the oil.
 Many such chrismations are described in detail through the work.

 In medieval and early modern Christianity, the oil from the lamps burnt before the altar of a church was felt to have particular sanctity.
 New churches and altars were anointed at their four corners during their dedication, as were tombs, gongs, and some other ritual instruments and utensils.

-In particular, James 5:14-15 illustrates that anointing oil, applied in faith, is a powerful weapon against a spiritual attack of the enemy, which can translate into a disease designed to destroy the body.